 This example shows that Manitoba’s tax structure significantly reduces the benefits of salary increases:

 The $75,000 to $100,000 income range is where workers feel the biggest tax effect.
-A $25,000 salary increase leads to about $16,421 more in take-home pay, meaning about 34.3% of that extra money goes to taxes.
-Also, in this range, employees finish their EI payments and begin and end CPP2 contributions, which can cause paychecks to vary from one pay period to the next.
+A $25,000 salary increase leads to about $16,420 more in take-home pay, meaning about 34.32% of that extra money goes to taxes.
+Also, in this range, employees finish their EI payments and begin and end CPP2 contributions, which can cause paycheques to vary from one pay period to the next.

 However, if you earn $150,000 in Manitoba, the tax on your last dollar is 43.4%.
-On average, about 32.8% of your income is taken out for taxes and other deductions, such as CPP and EI (income tax alone is about 29%).
-This means you keep about 57 cents of every extra dollar before putting money into an RRSP.
+On average, about 32.8% of your income is taken out for income tax, CPP, CPP2, and EI.
+This means you keep about 56.6 cents of every extra dollar before putting money into an RRSP.

 For someone earning $250,000, the tax rate on the last dollar earned is about 47.54%.
 This rate peaks at 51.25% for incomes between $258,482 and $400,000 due to the top federal tax rate of 33%, combined with Manitoba’s top rate of 17.4%, along with the BPA reduction.